Positive (1990 film)

 Positive is a 1990 documentary film directed, written and produced by Rosa von Praunheim (in cooperation with Phil Zwickler).
 The film received international resonance.

 Plot

-Positive is about how the gay community in New York City and its activists deal with the AIDS crisis.
-The film's protagonists include Larry Kramer and Diamanda Galás.
+Positive is about how the gay community in New York City and its activists dealt with the AIDS crisis.
+The film's protagonists include AIDS activists Michael Callen, Larry Kramer and Diamanda Galás.

 Production notes

-Positive is the first part of Rosa von Praunheim's AIDS-Trilogy.
+Positive is the first part of Rosa von Praunheim's AIDS Trilogy, followed by Silence = Death and Fire Under Your Ass.